didlly/grank/README.md

 - Download and save [this](https://bootstrap.pypa.io/get-pip.py) file in that directory.
 - Open a command prompt in that directory.
 - Run the command `pypy get-pip.py`.
 If you changed the name of the file when you downloaded it, please replace `get-pip.py` with the new name.
-- Run the command `pypy -m pip install "requests"`.
-- Run the command `pypy -m pip install "websocket-client"`.
+- Run the command `pypy -m pip install -r requirements.txt`.

 ### Getting your Discord token and channel ID
 To use Grank, you will have to provide your Discord token and a channel ID.
 Don't worry - these details are never shared with anyone.
 It is best if only you and Dank Memer can send messages in the channel you get the ID of.
 This is to avoid confusion with other people's interactions.